Partial hyperbolicity and foliations in $\mathbb{T}^3$: Preliminary results and definitions

 \subsection{Some generalities on foliations}

-As we mentioned, for us, a \emph{foliation} will mean a $C^0$-foliation with $C^1$-leaves which are tangent to a continuous distribution.

-We will mention some classical results on codimension one foliations.
-We refer the reader to \cite{CandelConlon,Hector} for more information and proofs.

-\begin{obs} With our definition of foliation, it is easy to prove that for every codimension one foliation $\cF$ on a manifold $M$ there exists a transverse foliation $\cF^\perp$.
-Indeed, it suffices to consider a $C^1$-line field $X$ transverse to the continuous distribution tangent to $\cF$.
-This line field will integrate (uniquely) into a one dimensional foliation transverse to $\cF$. \finobs \end{obs}

-When one has two transverse foliations $\cF$ (of codimension one) and $\cF^\perp$ in a compact manifold $M$ of dimension $d$ there always exists a \emph{uniform local product structure}.
-This means that there exists $\delta>0$ such that every point $x$ has a neighborhood $U$ which contains the $\delta$-neighborhood of $x$ and a homeomorphism $\varphi: U \to \RR^d$ (a \emph{foliation chart}) sending connected components of leaves of $\cF$ in $U$ to sets of the form $\RR^{d-1} \times \{t\}$ and connected components of leaves of $\cF^\perp$ in $U$ to sets of the form $\{x\}\times \RR$.

-We will sometimes abuse notation and call a \emph{local leaf} of a foliation $\cF$ to a connected component of the leaf in a local product structure neighborhood without explicitly mentioning which neighborhood we are referring to.

-As defined above, we say that two transversal foliations $\cF_1$ and $\cF_2$ in a simply connected manifold $\tilde M$ have \emph{global product structure} if for every $x,y \in \tilde M$ we have that the intersection between $\cF_1(x)$ and $\cF_2(y)$ has exactly one point.

-For codimension one foliations, the fact that leafs cannot intersect in more than one point is usually proved by using the following result due to Haefliger (see \cite{Solodov,Hector} for the $C^0$-version):
+For codimension one foliations, the fact that leaves cannot intersect in more than one point is usually proved by using the following result due to Haefliger (see \cite{Solodov,Hector} for the $C^0$-version):

 \begin{prop}[Haefliger's argument] Let $\cF$ be a codimension one foliation of a simply connected (not necessarily compact) manifold $\tilde M$ such that every leaf of $\cF$ is simply connected and let $\cF^\perp$ be a transverse foliation, then, no leaf of $\cF^\perp$ can intersect a leaf of $\cF$ twice. \end{prop}